When sizing up a coin and evaluating its potential for growth, a buyer should consider two aspects.

 The Sydney Mint was a very poor contributor to our proof gold coining history, striking proofs in only the first year of the Veiled head era, 1893.
 No other proofs were struck at the Sydney Mint between 1894 and 1901.

-We have done our research checking auction records and our own private treaty sales and have knowledge of only twelve Veiled Head Melbourne Mint Proof Sovereigns, many of which were last sighted at auction in the eighties.
+We have done our research checking auction records and our own private treaty sales and have knowledge of only twelve Veiled Head Melbourne Mint Proof Sovereigns.

-Twelve is a minuscule number given that we are not talking 12 of each year but 12 coins that cover the entire spectrum of dates during Queen Victoria’s nine-year reign of 1893 to 1901.
+Twelve is a minuscule number given that we are not talking twelve of each year but twelve coins that cover the entire spectrum of dates during Queen Victoria’s nine-year reign of 1893 to 1901.